muzkkir/CTFFriday/README.md

 <kbd>![alt text](test/6.png)</kbd>

 Spending a few minutes with the "try and error" method to get the flag.

 <kbd>![alt text](test/7.png)</kbd>

-And Finally This was my 1st Flag !!!
+Finally, That was my 1st Flag !!!

 ```flag{tH!5_!5_N0_Pl@C3_t0_D!3}```